Nora Ephron: Personal life

 Ephron was married three times.
-Her first marriage, to writer Dan Greenburg, ended in divorce after nine years.
-In 1976, she married journalist Carl Bernstein.
-In 1979, Ephron had a toddler son, Jacob, and was pregnant with her second son Max when she discovered Bernstein's affair with their mutual friend, married British journalist Margaret Jay, daughter of former British prime minister James Callaghan and at the time wife of the British ambassador to the United States.
-Ephron was inspired by this to write the 1983 novel Heartburn, which was then made into a 1986 Mike Nichols film starring Jack Nicholson and Meryl Streep.
-In the book, Ephron wrote of a husband named Mark, who was "capable of having sex with a Venetian blind."
+Her first marriage to writer Dan Greenburg ended in divorce after nine years, from 1967 to 1976.
+Also in 1976, she married journalist Carl Bernstein with whom she had two sons.
+In 1979, Ephron was pregnant with their second son when she discovered Bernstein's affair with their mutual friend, British journalist Margaret Jay, the daughter of former British prime minister James Callaghan, who was at the time married to the British ambassador to the United States, Peter Jay.
+Ephron was inspired by the affair to write the novel Heartburn (1983), which was then made into a 1986 Mike Nichols film starring Jack Nicholson and Meryl Streep.
+In the book, Ephron wrote of a fictional husband who was "capable of having sex with a Venetian blind".
 She also wrote that the character Thelma (based on Margaret Jay) looked like a giraffe with "big feet".
-Bernstein threatened to sue over the book and film, but never did.
+Bernstein threatened to sue over the book and film but never did, instead having his friends and colleagues leave poor reviews to try to sabotage the film’s release.

-Ephron was married for more than 20 years to screenwriter Nicholas Pileggi, from 1987 until her death in 2012.
-The couple lived in the Hollywood Hills in Los Angeles, and in New York City.
+Ephron was married for 25 years to screenwriter Nicholas Pileggi from 1987 until her death in 2012.
+The couple lived in the Hollywood Hills in Los Angeles and in New York City.

 Ephron's friend Richard Cohen said of her, "She was very Jewish, culturally and emotionally.
 She identified fully as a Jewish woman."
 However, Ephron was not religious.
 "You can never have too much butter – that is my belief.
 If I have a religion, that's it", she quipped in an NPR interview about her 2009 movie Julie & Julia.